Cutbert1/vegetable-farm/README.md

 * Convert vegetables to be weighed in tonnes

 ## Data Model
-The data type requirement are numeric integers.
-A collection of thirteen integers separated with commas, this classifies thirteen columns of farmer’s vegetables types as stated in google sheet.
-Trade input data __must__ be equals to thirteen collection of numeric integers separated with commas and __must__ not contain any other data type.
+Google sheet containing three worksheets (trade, excess and harvest)  was used with thirteen columns.
+The trade and excess worksheet contains nine rows of data while the harvest worksheet contains ten rows of data.
+Excess worksheet represents the subtraction of trade data from harvest data which is achieved by using the function calculate_excess_data parsing trade_row.

-Daily excess is calculated by subtracting trade from harvest.
-Harvest forecast calculated is calculated using average  trade for last week (7 days) and a markup of 20%.
+Harvest forecast is the average  trade for last week (7 days) and a markup of 20%.

 ## Validation Testing
 Manually tested this project by passing the code through a [PEP8 Python Linter](https://pep8ci.herokuapp.com/) and confirmed there are no Warning or Error.